The Russian Choral Heritage Foundation

 Dr. Vladimir Morosan

-Dr. Vladimir Morosan, President, is one of the leading experts outside Russia in the field of Orthodox liturgical music.
+Dr. Vladimir Morosan, President, is one of the leading experts in the West in the field of Orthodox liturgical music.
 He is Founder and President of Musica Russica, a publishing company specializing in the publication and dissemination of Orthodox choral music throughout the Western world.
 As founder and Artistic Director of Archangel Voices, a professional-level choral ensemble, he has recorded six CDs of Orthodox liturgical music in English; he is also the composer and editor of numerous choral arrangements.
 He has coached numerous professional choirs, including two Grammy-Award-winning choirs performing Russian Orthodox music.
-He serves as consultant to the Music Department of the Orthodox Church in America.
+He serves as a Project Lead in the Music Department of the Orthodox Church in America.
 A tonsured reader in the Orthodox Church, he currently serves as Director of Liturgical Singing at St. Katherine Orthodox Mission in Carlsbad, California.

 Dr. Julia Klimova